ChristopherJ1987/Beyond-Binary/README.md

 ![Beyond Binary Banner Image](./assets/beyond-binary-banner.png)

-# Beyond Binary

-> Moving beyond simple binary choices to embrace the complex, nuanced, and beautifully messy reality of growth and discovery.

 ## 🎯 Vision

-Beyond Binary represents a philosophy of thinking beyond the limitations of yes/no, on/off, black/white.
-It's about exploring the infinite possibilities that exist in the spaces between extremes—where innovation, creativity, and meaningful solutions are born.
+Beyond Binary is built on the belief that the most meaningful solutions exist in the spaces between extremes; beyond yes and no, beyond good and bad, beyond binary choices.
+This philosophy guides how I wish to live and work.

+This business serves as my path to financial independence through website design and development, while staying rooted in what matters: creating work that supports causes such as animal welfare, human rights, environmental sustainability, and community wellbeing.

+As Beyond Binary grows, success means more than financial stability.
+It means capacity for pro-bono work that makes a difference, opportunities to share knowledge through community education, and the freedom to keep learning how to be a better steward of our world.
+This repository exists as a reminder of that commitment - a compass to return to when the work gets hard or when success tempts me to forget why I started.

+## 📖 About This Repository

-This repository serves as the central hub for all Beyond Binary projects, from personal explorations to future business ventures that embody this vision of transcending traditional boundaries.
+This repository serves as the central hub for all Beyond Binary work, using git submodules to organize the individual projects while keeping them in their own repositories.
+This stucture allows each project to maintain its own history and documentation while staying connected to the broader Beyond Binary vision.

 ## 📁 Repository Structure

-### Personal Projects
-**`Personal_Projects/`** - Individual learning journeys and experimental projects
+**`/personal_projects`** - Individual learning journeys and experimental projects.
+Each new coding concept or technology gets explored here through hands-on building.
+These projects serve both as skill development and as a growing library of reference implementations.

-- **`tech-education-blog-hackathon/`** - A Next.js blog application showcasing AI-powered development
-  - Built collaboratively with Amazon Q CLI
-  - Features genre-based content organization
-  - Demonstrates modern web development practices
-  - *Live Demo: [Coming Soon]*

-### Future Expansions
-- **Business Projects** - Client work and commercial ventures under the Beyond Binary brand
-- **Collaborative Projects** - Open-source contributions and community initiatives
-- **Research & Development** - Experimental technologies and proof-of-concepts
+**`/client_projects`** - Paid website design and development work for clients.
+Each project maintained as its own submodule with full documentation.

+**`/community_work`** - Pro-bono projects for mission-aligned organizations.
+Each project maintained as its own submodule with full documentation.

+**`/resources`** - Reusable tools, learning references, and building blocks: coding language setups, algorithm implementations across different languages, templates, design systems, and other resources that support both learning and efficiency across all projects.

 ## 🚀 Current Highlights